-Which are the Countries allowing Travel Post Covid Lockdown?
+Which are the Countries allowing Indian Travellers Post-COVID?

-Due to the ongoing worldwide rampage of the Covid-19 virus, the global tourism industry has essentially come to a standstill.
+Due to the worldwide rampage of the COVID-19 pandemic, the global tourism industry had essentially come to a standstill for a while.

-Although the full-scale operation of international flight service is impossible at present, India has established ‘air bubbles’ in association with some other nations, allowing restricted travel abroad.
+Although the full-scale operation of international flight service is yet to resume at present, as India has extended its ban on international commercial flights, a number of “air bubble flights” are operational in association with some other nations, allowing restricted travel abroad.

 What is an Air Bubble?

-Air bubbles refer to bilateral agreements between two nations, establishing a travel corridor so that emergency travel is possible from one of these countries to the other during the current pandemic situation.
+Air bubbles are bilateral agreements between two nations.
+They establish a travel corridor between the two destinations so that direct travel is possible from one of these countries to the other during the current pandemic situation.

 Who Can Book Flight Tickets?